flaneurette/Health-Library/Documents/Skin/Lipbalm/README.md

 > ⚠️ Always check the ingredients of each product, it might contain other substances that you might be allergic too.

-> Always wipe off the lipbalm after two hours with a tissue, and reapply a new coat. (to prevent photogegradation and possible toxicity)
+> Always wipe off the lipbalm after two hours with a tissue, and reapply a new coat. (to prevent photo-degradation and possible phototoxicity)

 > Never lick your lips if applied, if so, spit it out.
 That also applies to zinc oxide balms and other mineral based ones.